Contact Us

 YOU LET US KNOW

 Your preference.
 Your price.
-A few months prior to your arrival in Korea, our team will work with you to figure out your preferences for your accommodation in Korea, the features you need, and the price you want to pay.
+One month prior to your arrival in Korea, our team will work with you to figure out your preferences for your accommodation in Korea, the features you need, and the price you want to pay.

 WE START LOOKING